Access Team Practitioner (experienced or developmental role)

 The whole basis of our work is to deliver services that we would be happy for our own family to use.

-Ranked as one of the top UK companies to work for, we feature in the Best Companies top 100 large company list.
+Ranked as one of the top UK companies to work for, we feature in the Top 100 large companies list.

-As a social enterprise, we do things a little bit differently and have also developed income-generating commercially viable businesses that provide training, education, and employment opportunities including Grimsby Garden Centre.
+As a social enterprise, we do things a little differently and have developed income-generating, commercially viable businesses that provide training, education, and employment opportunities, including Grimsby Garden Centre.

-Please note: Whilst we value all applications, if we believe an application to be AI-generated, we will use a checking tool and may reject any application that has been automatically generated.
+Please note: While we value all applications, if we believe an application to be AI-generated, we will use a checking tool and may reject any application that has been automatically generated.

 Job responsibilities

-To develop and take an active role in quality monitoring of the service, including leading research projects and audit activity with the aim of improving the service/service area.
+To develop and take an active role in quality monitoring of the service, including leading research projects and audit activities aimed at improving the service/service area.

 Partnership with service users and carers is integral to these activities.

-The post-holder will be able to evaluate and review research, using this in tandem with the appropriate legislation, policies, and evidence-based interventions to best meet the needs of individuals using services.
+The post-holder will evaluate and review research, using this alongside relevant legislation, policies, and evidence-based interventions to best meet the needs of individuals using services.

-Role model the values, attitude, conduct, and language commensurate of a clinical professional to colleagues, people using services, and other people involved in the delivery of care.
+Role model the values, attitude, conduct, and language appropriate for a clinical professional to colleagues, service users, and others involved in care delivery.

-Work within an environment that involves taking responsibility for the use of a significant number of resources, including four crisis beds, access to in-patient services, processing of referrals, and allocation of activity to achieve rapid response to crisis referrals.
+Work in an environment involving responsibility for resources, including four crisis beds, access to inpatient services, processing referrals, and allocating activity to achieve rapid response to crisis referrals.

-Plan and organize workloads for staff within the area, including allocation of staff, planning patient care, and groups, etc.
+Plan and organize workloads for staff within the area, including staff allocation, patient care, and group activities.

-Supervise the day-to-day care of their service area, ensuring staff are designated to appropriate areas.
+Supervise the day-to-day care of their service area, ensuring staff are assigned appropriately.

-Provide education to service users and carers regarding living with mental ill health and gaining access to services.
+Provide education to service users and carers regarding living with mental health issues and accessing services.

-Provide high-quality care in a variety of settings, including Harrison House, DPoW, other services, and in the community.
+Deliver high-quality care in various settings, including Harrison House, DPoW, other services, and in the community.

 Support individuals with complex needs in a person-centered, trauma-informed, and compassionate manner.

-Maintain accurate records, both written and computerized, reflecting the level of clinical assessment, observation, and intervention.
-This may involve the use of specialized psychometric tools to complement the assessment and evaluation of client care.
+Maintain accurate records, both written and computerized, reflecting clinical assessment, observation, and intervention, potentially using specialized psychometric tools.

 Implement holistic, biopsychosocial interventions.

-Discuss complex issues surrounding risk management and plan care accordingly, keeping the relevant people informed.
+Discuss complex risk management issues and plan care accordingly, keeping relevant parties informed.

-Develop clear care pathways, including methods to reduce the risk of further crises developing.
+Develop clear care pathways, including methods to reduce future crises.

 Work flexibly according to client needs.

-Provide telephone support to people accessing services, carers, outside agencies, or clinicians requiring information, advice, or crisis intervention.
+Provide telephone support to service users, carers, outside agencies, or clinicians requiring information, advice, or crisis intervention.

-Exercise sound clinical judgment and manage competing priorities and opinions.
+Exercise sound clinical judgment and manage priorities and opinions effectively.

-Assess complex mental health conditions, then develop and implement care packages in various settings.
+Assess complex mental health conditions and develop and implement care packages across settings.

-If required or at their request, undertake Mental Health Act Training (AMHPs) and, if qualified, participate in the AMHP rota.
+If required or requested, undertake Mental Health Act training (AMHPs) and participate in the AMHP rota.

 Person Specification